ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 ### Adding fields

-If you don't wont to overwrite the selected fields you can make use of the `addField` method which will append the new field.
+If you don't want to overwrite the selected fields you can make use of the `addField` method which will append the new field.

 ```php
 // SQL: select `name`, `age` from `people`